 Stress tests are tests performed at the New York Cardiac Diagnostic Center in Manhattan and supervised by a doctor to evaluate the cardiovascular system during a period of exercise and increased demand.
-Stress tests measures exercise capacity and identifies abnormal responses to exercise.
+Cardiac stress tests measure exercise capacity and identify abnormal responses to exercise.
 There are several different types of stress tests that are performed depending on the individual’s age, history, symptoms, and risk factors.

-Stress tests are performed in individuals with chest discomfort, heart palpitations, indigestion, shortness of breath, a history of smoking, high blood pressure, diabetes, a family history of heart disease, high cholesterol, or an abnormal level of blood lipids, and those with light-headedness or dizziness.
+Heart stress tests in Manhattan are also performed in individuals with chest discomfort, heart palpitations, indigestion, shortness of breath, a history of smoking, high blood pressure, diabetes, a family history of heart disease, high cholesterol, or an abnormal level of blood lipids, and those with dizziness.

 Dr. Steven Reisman is among the best doctors I have ever been to in Manhattan.
 He really ranks right up there, his bedside manner is A+ and he truly cares.
 He is always on the cutting edge.
 I had pharmacologic stress testing – simply amazing technology!
 Dr. Reisman is extremely knowledgeable, personable, and nice and I am so very fortunate to have found such a brilliant cardiologist. ~ Google

 * Doctor’s Note – Patient Preparation For Stress Tests: Please wear (or bring) comfortable clothing and sneakers or walking shoes to the New York Cardiac Diagnostic Center as you will be walking on the treadmill.
-Do not drink or eat foods containing caffeine for 12 hours before the test.
-Caffeine will interfere with the results of your test.
-The preparation and test takes about 45 minutes.
+The preparation and test take about 45 minutes.

-Nuclear Exercise Stress Testing: This stress test, our most comprehensive test, also known as exercise myocardial perfusion imaging includes exercise treadmill testing and determines the degree and location of compromised blood flow to the heart as well as pumping function and existence of scarred heart tissue and results in important diagnostic and prognostic information.
-Healthy heart muscle, receiving normal blood flow, will accumulate more imaging agent than cardiac muscle supplied by diseased coronary arteries.
-The nuclear exercise test is used to determine the need for further angiographic procedures, to avoid unwarranted hospital admissions or discharges, and to assess for long term prognosis.
+Nuclear Exercise Stress Testing: This nuclear cardiac stress test, also known as exercise myocardial perfusion imaging includes exercise treadmill testing and determines the degree and location of compromised blood flow to the heart as well as pumping function and existence of scarred heart tissue and results in important diagnostic and prognostic information.
+During a nuclear exercise test, a healthy heart muscle, receiving normal blood flow, will accumulate more imaging agent than cardiac muscle supplied by diseased coronary arteries.

 Dipyridamole Stress Testing / Nuclear Pharmaceutical Stress Testing / Pharmacologic Stress Testing: This is a “stress” test for individuals who cannot walk adequately to undergo a treadmill test.
-It is a type of nuclear stress test or myocardial perfusion imaging with a medication that is given intravenously instead of walking or in conjunction with limited walking on the treadmill.
+It is a type of nuclear stress test for heart or myocardial perfusion imaging with a medication that is given intravenously instead of walking or in conjunction with limited walking on the treadmill.

-If you have any questions for the best in class NYC cardiologist or would like to schedule a consultation or appointment please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which NYC office (Upper East Side, Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for a cardiac consultation.
+Do you have any questions for the best in class NYC cardiologist?
+Would you like to schedule a consultation or appointment for a Cardiac Stress Test?
+Please feel free to contact Dr. Steven Reisman of the New York Cardiac Diagnostic Center and indicate which NYC office (Upper East Side, Midtown Manhattan, or Wall Street / Financial District) you would like to see the cardiologist for a cardiac consultation.